qingsongedu/Awesome-SSL4TS/README.md

 #### Diffusion-based generation

-- Generative modeling by estimating gradients of the data distribution,
-- CSDI: Conditional score-based diffusion models for probabilistic time series imputation,
+- CSDI: Conditional score-based diffusion models for probabilistic time series imputation, in NeurIPS, 2021. [\[paper\]](https://proceedings.neurips.cc/paper_files/paper/2021/hash/cfe8504bda37b575c70ee1a8276f3486-Abstract.html)
-- Autoregressive denoising diffusion models for multivariate probabilistic time series forecasting,
+- Autoregressive denoising diffusion models for multivariate probabilistic time series forecasting, in ICML, 2021. [\[paper\]](https://icml.cc/virtual/2021/poster/8591)
-- DiffSTG: Probabilistic spatio-temporal graph forecasting with denoising diffusion models, in
+- DiffSTG: Probabilistic spatio-temporal graph forecasting with denoising diffusion models, in arXiv, 2023. [\[paper\]](https://arxiv.org/abs/2301.13629)
-- Diffload: Uncertainty quantification in load forecasting with diffusion model,
+- Diffload: Uncertainty quantification in load forecasting with diffusion model, in arXiv, 2023. [\[paper\]](https://arxiv.org/abs/2306.01001)
-- Diffusion-based time series imputation and forecasting with structured state space models,
+- Diffusion-based time series imputation and forecasting with structured state space models, in Transactions on Machine Learning Research, 2022. [\[paper\]](https://openreview.net/forum?id=hHiIbk7ApW)

 ### Contrastive-based Methods on SSL4TS
+Contrastive learning is a widely used self-supervised learning strategy, showing a strong learning ability in computer vision and natural language processing.
+Unlike discriminative models that learn a mapping rule to true labels and generative models that try to reconstruct inputs, contrastive-based methods aim to learn data representations by contrasting between positive and negative samples.
+Specifically, positive samples should have similar representations, while negative samples have different representations.
+Therefore, the selection of positive samples and negative samples is very important to contrastive-based methods.
+This section sorts out and summarizes the existing contrastive-based methods in time series modeling according to the selection of positive and negative samples.
+The illustration of the contrastive-based SSL for time series is shown in Fig. 4.

 #### Sampling contrast

 #### Prediction contrast

 #### Augmentation contrast

 #### Prototype contrast

 #### Expert knowledge contrast

 ### Adversarial-based Methods on SSL4TS
+Adversarial-based self-supervised representation learning methods utilize generative adversarial networks (GANs) to construct pretext tasks.
+GAN contains a generator $\mathcal{G}$ and a discriminator $\mathcal{D}$.
+The generator $\mathcal{G}$ is responsible for generating synthetic data similar to real data, while the discriminator $\mathcal{D}$ is responsible for determining whether the generated data is real data or synthetic data.
+Therefore, the goal of the generator is to maximize the decision failure rate of the discriminator, and the goal of the discriminator is to minimize its failure rate.
+According to the final task, the existing adversarial-based representation learning methods can be divided into time series generation and imputation, and auxiliary representation enhancement.
+The illustration of the adversarial-based SSL for time series is shown in Fig. 5.

 #### Time series generation and imputation

 #### Auxiliary representation enhancement